 The same dramatic change would apply in the case of an unmarried individual initially having a gross estate of $15,000,000 that drops to $10,000,000, where the individual’s plan provides for a gift of $5,000,000 to children with the balance passing to charity.
 While the plan as drafted would result in charity receiving approximately $8,772,725 if the individual’s estate is valued at $15,000,000, the gift to charity will shrink to $3,772,725 if the value of the individual’s estate has dropped to $10,000,000.

 While declining net worth statements and balance sheets do not give cause to cheer, they do present unquestionable planning opportunities to allow for the transfer of wealth at reduced transfer tax costs.
 As you approach the holiday season and take stock of your year-end tax planning strategies, consider this at least a modest silver lining.
 We would be pleased to discuss these planning opportunities with you if you have any questions.
 We wish all of you a peaceful and prosperous new year.

-For more information about any of the techniques and strategies discussed in this newsletter, or any other income or estate tax planning assistance, please feel free to contact any member of our High Net Worth Family Practice Group.
+For more information about any of the techniques and strategies discussed in this newsletter, or any other income or estate tax planning assistance, please feel free to contact any member of our Trust & Estates Group.